 As a small company with big ideas, we’re looking for team members who are equal parts talent and passion.
 If you’re surrounded by excited, passionate people, it’s pretty hard to remain bored and uninspired.
 Even if your passion is not directly related to the position you are applying for, that’s cool.
 If you’re a NASA geek, we dig that.
 Or if you were a competitive water polo player, tell us.
 We once interviewed a candidate simply because of how passionate they were about board games.

-- make an interactive game including Liam Neeson and Beyonce
+- Build an interactive game featuring Liam Neeson and Beyonce

 The truth is, there are LOTS of people looking for jobs in technology these days.
 The only thing you have to set yourself apart from the crowd is you.
 Your skills are by no means irrelevant, but your personality needs to shine through.
 No matter how many skills you may share with others, there will never be another you, so use your cover letter to tell us who that person is – we guarantee that will put you miles ahead of the crowd.